lucass-carneiro/QuasinormalModes.jl/docs/src/org.md

 ## The type hierarchy

 `QuasinormalModes.jl` employs two main strategies in order to find eigenvalues using the AIM: problems can be solved in a semi-analytic or purely numeric fashion.
 We make use of Julia's type system in order to implement structures that reflect these operation modes.
 All of the package's exported functionality is designed to operate on sub-types of abstract types that reflect the desired solution strategy (semi-analytic or numeric).
 The user is responsible for constructing concrete types that are sub-types of the exported abstract types with the actual problem specific information.
-It's thus usefully to start by inspecting the package's exported type hierarchy:
+It's thus useful to start by inspecting the package's exported type hierarchy:

 ```@raw html
 <table border="0"><tr>